nghiahhnguyen/CS202-Cross-The-Road/README.md

 - Hien Tran Nguyen
 - Hoang-Dat Le

-The game simulate the act of crossing the road to cr
+The game simulate the act of crossing the road to create a fun and interesting experience.